klarkc/nixos-everyday/README.md

-# NixOS Everyday Flake
+# NixOS Everyday

 ## Overview

-The NixOS Everyday Flake provides a collection of useful modules for everyday use in NixOS configurations.
+The NixOS Everyday provides a collection of useful modules for everyday use in NixOS configurations.
 These modules are designed to simplify common tasks, streamline system management, and enhance your NixOS experience.

 Whether you're a seasoned NixOS user or just getting started, these modules aim to make your daily system administration tasks more convenient and efficient.

 ## Features

-### 1. `nixos.everyday.logger`
+### 1. `nixosModules.logger`

 Configure a `logger` systemd service to pipe all system logs in the system console (without requiring login).

 ## Getting Started

-To get started with NixOS Everyday Modules Flake, follow these steps:
+To get started with NixOS Everyday, follow these steps:

 1. Add the flake to your NixOS configuration's `flake.nix`:

     ```nix
     {
       inputs = {
-        nixos-everyday.url = "github:klarkc/nixos-everyday";
+        everyday.url = "github:klarkc/nixos-everyday";
       };

-      outputs = { self, nixpkgs, nixos, ... }: {
+      outputs = { self, everyday, ... }: {
         nixosConfigurations.my-system = nixos.lib.nixosSystem {
           system = "x86_64-linux";
           modules = [
             # Add the specific modules you want to use from the flake.
-            nixos-everyday.nixos.everyday.logger
+            everyday.nixosModules.logger
             # ...
           ];
         };